linode/apl-core/docs/automations.md

 ### The problem

-We break the schema (`values-schema.yaml`) when:
+We break the schema (`values-schema.yaml`) in our `otomi-values` when:

 - We delete props
 - We move properties around
-- We mutate (change property type or value shape)
+- We mutate/transform (change property type or value shape)

-`otomi-core` should have a mechanism that migrates values to conform to the new spec.
+`otomi-core` could have a mechanism that migrates `otomi-values` to conform to a new schema.

 ### Solution